agusdwis/Alta-Online-Learning-FE/README.md

 # Alta-Online-Learning (FrontEnd)
 **Alta Online Learning** is an online learning platform, where users can learn various technologies.
-This project is inspired by popular learning platforms like Coursera, Udemy, SkillShare, etc.
+This project is inspired by popular learning platforms like Coursera, Udemy, SkillShare, etc. You can click [This Link](http://alta-learning.vercel.app/) to check out our project.

 <p align="center">
   :two_hearts::two_hearts: My beloved Team :two_hearts::two_hearts: